 Being a publisher is fantastic fun.
 And it can be frustrating and sometimes downright scary.
 Don’t expect to get rich instantly on your first or even your fifth book.

-The gold rush is over and now you must produce quality product that readers want to read that can sit on a shelf beside any other book being done by traditional or indie publishing.
+The gold rush is over and now you must produce quality product with professional covers, active blurbs, and clean pages that readers want to read.
+Your book must be able to sit on a shelf beside any other book being done by traditional or indie publishing.

 Copyright © 2013 Dean Wesley Smith